 An art collection is always very personal.
 There is no formula or recipe for how to do it – there is no right or wrong.
 It demands time, interest and participation.
 The search for art can be fun, and with a little extra thought, the artworks that you love can turn into a collection, and perhaps an investment.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]

 Our experts open their black books on the Vienna art scene and share how to get started on your journey to becoming an art collector.

 1. First and foremost: Look, look, look

 Art galleries that you should not miss.

-Start by visiting these two streets packed with the most prominent galleries in Vienna: Schleifmühlgasse, in the 4th district, with galleries like Christine König, Gabriele Senn, Michaela Stock and Sanatorium.
-And Eschenbachgasse, in the 1st district, with galleries like Martin Janda, CRONE, Meyer Kainer, Krobath and Steinek.
+Start by visiting these two streets packed with the most prominent galleries in Vienna: Schleifmühlgasse in the 4th district, boasts galleries like Christine König, Gabriele Senn, Michaela Stock and Sanatorium.
+While Eschenbachgasse, in the 1st district, is the home of galleries like Martin Janda, CRONE, Meyer Kainer, Krobath and Steinek.

 2. Educate yourself

 Magazines and websites to get you up-to-date with the latest news, events and happenings in the art world.